 The total area of this parcel is 4.93 hectares.
-It comprises three large Victorian 'villas' surrounded by overgrown landscaped gardens together with perimeter open space to the north and west.
+It comprises three large Victorian 'villas' surrounded by overgrown landscaped gardens together with perimeter open space to the north and west - designated as urban fringe landscape in the Carlisle District Local Plan and refered to as the 'Garlands Gap' within this document.
 Westmorland House is a detached three storey villa (built circa 1880) with a gross internal floor area of 731 sq.m.
 It is currently vacant.

 Cumberland House is similar to Westmorland House but with a gross internal floor area of 657 sq.m.
 It is currently in use as offices.
 The Coppice is also a detached villa part two, part three storeys high.
 It has a gross internal floor area of 699 sq.m. and is currently in use as offices.
+These three buildings are particularly prominent in the wooded parkland setting.
+In line with Policy LC14 of the Local Plan the rentention and re-use of buildings should be the focus in this area.

-The properties are illustrated at Vincent and Gorbing drawings no. 4491/409A - 411A.
+The properties are illustrated at drawings no. 4491/409A - 411A.